 Where possible home blood pressure monitoring should be started and supported.

-A target blood pressure must be recorded in the woman's notes - aiming for <135/85 mmHG
+A target blood pressure must be recorded in the woman's notes - aiming for </

 In women with chronic hypertension uterine artery Doppler should be performed at 20-21 weeks.